Pepen0/CONUHACK_Peno_Ammar_2024/README.md

 ## Installation and Setup
 1. Clone the repository: `git clone https://github.com/Pepen0/CONUHACK_Peno_Ammar_2024.git`
-2. Install dependencies: `To be done Later`
+2. Install dependencies:
+    - Homebrew/g++ on windows - `to be added`
+    - Xcode on mac
+    - SDL

 3. Run the game: `To be done later`

 ## Contributing